How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 This isn't another marketing tool, it's a process improvement applied to advertising.
 We're creating a closed-loop feedback system that eliminates waste and optimizes for actual output: revenue

 M2CO doesn't just help optimize campaigns for conversion milestones and revenue, it also helps identify top audiences.
-This improves targeting and top performing ads, which improves ad creative and messaging.
 The effect is compounding optimization across the elements that matter most.

-But M2CO isn’t just a data pipeline; it’s part of our Precision Marketing System that allows us to build smarter marketing that actually moves the needle.
+But M2CO isn't just a data pipeline; it's part of our precision marketing system that allows us to build smarter marketing that actually moves the needle on your quotes and sales.

 On Google:

-We track both online and offline events, from form fills to quote requests to closed-won deals, and push that data back into Google Ads using offline conversion imports.
-This gives the Google algorithm the fuel it needs to optimize with precision using “Maximize Conversions” or even “Maximize Conversion Value” bidding strategies.
+We track both online and offline events, from form fills to phone calls to quote requests to closed-won deals, and push that data back into Google Ads using offline conversion imports.
+This gives the Google algorithm the fuel it needs to optimize with precision using "Maximize Conversions" or "Maximize Conversion Value" bidding strategies.

 In plain English?
 You stop optimizing for traffic, clicks or leads.
 You start optimizing for revenue-generating leads.